Striking Essential Workers Are Today’s Human Rights Defenders

 Cecelia Chang is a legal officer for the Open Society Justice Initiative.

-Matthew Burnett is a policy officer for legal empowerment with the Open Society Justice Initiative.
+Until November 2021, Matthew Burnett was a senior policy officer for legal empowerment with the Open Society Justice Initiative.